raynamharris/swc_data/README.md

 Repo for analyzing SWC data

 # Motivation
 Greg Wilson wrote two blog posts about [active SWC workshops](http://software-carpentry.org/blog/2016/02/active-workshops.html) and [instructor training](http://software-carpentry.org/blog/2016/02/correlations.html).
 He made some pretty graphs and asked for other plots.
 So, here is my attempt to make some pretty correlation plots using the instructor training data.

-## Online vs In-person Training Correlation Plots
+## Instructor Training Correlation Plots

 ![Instructor Training Correlations](instructor-training-stats-1.png)

-## How I made these.
-Check out my [R script](https://github.com/raynamharris/swc_data/blob/master/instructors.R) to see the linear model that I ran to get the R^2 and the commands used to make the plots

 ## Plot Description and Interpretation
 ### A1 & A2.
 Not all learners but most badged instructors will teach